MV Agusta: 1991–2004: The revival. Age of Cagiva

 Engine development was problematic and in 1991 the F4 project was moved to the Ducati factory at Borgo Panigale in Bologna.
 Here two of Ducati's most eminent engineers, Massimo Bordi and Fabio Taglioni were engaged to help facilitate development.

 By 1994 the Cagiva Group was under considerable financial pressure and, at the end of the year, the Cagiva Racing Department closed.
 Department head Riccardo Rosa then assumed control of the F4 project, which moved back to Schrianna.
 Andrea Goggi, an engineer with Cagiva since 1988, was entrusted with redesigning the engine.

 Massimo Tamburini was given the task of finalising the chassis and styling.
 By now it was decided the F4 would be an MV Agusta and Tamburini was given a blank sheet of paper with the freedom to design what he wanted.
 When Cagiva sold Ducati to the Texas Pacific Group in 1996, Tamburini elected to stay with Cagiva, citing as his reason, "Cagiva is my family".

 The F4 was equipped with an inline four cylinder 749.5 cc engine with radial valves.
 It produced 126 hp at 12,500 rpm and 72 Nm at 10,500 rpm.
 The maximum speed was 275 km/h.
 But probably the most unique feature was the design: the F4 was even exhibited in the Guggenheim Museum in New York during the Art of the Motorcycle exhibition from June 26 to September 20, 1998.
 The exhibit list included 95 of the most outstanding motorcycles of all ages.
 And four of them are MV Agusta brands.
 The fifties and sixties of the 20th century were represented by two grand prix 500 cc prototypes of the MV Agusta (1956 and 1968 seasons), the first half of the 1970s – by the MV Agusta 750 S (1973), and the late 1990s – the MV Agusta F4 750 (1998).
 The success of the exhibition was so significant that the museum repeated it twice more: in its branches in Bilbao and Las Vegas.

+In 1999 the Cagiva Group was restructured for strategic purposes, with MV Agusta becoming the parent company and main brand identity.
+Cagiva along with Husqvarna thus became MV Agusta's subsidiaries.

 The subsequent process of industrialisation was divided into two distinct stages: the first with production of a limited run of 300 F4 Serie Oro (English: Gold Series) bikes, with carbon fibre bodywork, magnesium parts and an engine with sand cast crankcases anticipating the construction of the S model, destined for a broader range of users thanks to its price, cut by half over that of the previous version.